F. Albert Cotton Award in Synthetic Inorganic Chemistry

 Sponsored by the F. Albert Cotton Endowment Fund

-Schrock, 61, received an A.B. degree from the University of California, Riverside, in 1967.
-He obtained his Ph.D. from Harvard University in 1971 working under the tutelage of J. A. Osborn.
-He spent one year as a postdoctoral student at Cambridge University, 1971-72, performing research with Sir Jack Lewis.
-After a three-year stint as a research chemist at DuPont, Schrock joined the faculty at MIT in 1975 as an assistant professor.
-As of 1989, he is the Frederick G. Keyes Professor of Chemistry.
+Although Cummins interviewed for a position as assistant professor at several universities including MIT, he accepted MIT's offer, becoming the school's first-and so far only-chemistry graduate to be given a faculty position immediately following his MIT studies.

-He has authored more than 425 publications, holds 13 patents, and has supervised more than 140 graduate and postdoctoral students.
-His numerous awards include an Alfred P. Sloan Foundation research fellowship (1976-78), an Alexander von Humboldt Senior Research Award (1995), an ACS Cope Scholar Award (2001), and the Royal Society of Chemistry Sir Geoffrey Wilkinson Medal (2002).
-He is a member of the National Academy of Sciences and the American Academy of Arts & Sciences.
+At MIT, Cummins' career has soared, and his work has exhibited "a combination of scholarly depth, intellectual insight, and creative virtuosity that is unmatched by others in his age group," says his colleague Gregory L. Hillhouse of the University of Chicago.

-The award address will be presented before the Division of Inorganic Chemistry.-Stephen Trzaska
+Cummins will deliver his award address before the Division of Inorganic Chemistry.

 Join the conversation